 Bipolar disorder is a mental health condition that can cause low, depressive moods and high, manic moods.
-While most people have mild mood swings from time to time, for people with bipolar disorder, these mood swings can be extreme and unpredictable.
+While most people have mild shifts in mood from time to time, for people with bipolar disorder, these shifts in mood can be extreme and unpredictable.

 Bipolar disorder is typically managed with medication and therapy.
 However,

 For most people, exercise can have a positive effect on their mood.
 When you exercise, your body releases endorphins, which are known as the brain’s “feel-good” chemicals.
 Over time, higher levels of endorphins can make you feel better.
 This is why exercise is often recommended for people with depression.
 Exercise can also help you combat stress.

 Because of these benefits, it’s easy to assume that working out might help people with bipolar disorder.
 A

 For instance, one study in the review found that for some people with bipolar disorder, exercise helped ease hypomanic symptoms, which are less severe than manic symptoms.
 It also helped people sleep better.
 In addition, the study showed that certain exercises could provide a calming effect for some people.
 These exercises include walking, running, and swimming.